 - Kitchen counter clutter

-- Paperwork that doesn’t belong in the kitchen
+- Clear the paperwork that doesn’t belong

 Related posts: How to Create a Minimalist Pantry